Elias6970/musicPdfManager/README.md

 pip 23.1.2

 # TODO

-`Option for: When you add a score pop ups the window to classify the score`

-`Add an option to change the archieve path and the export cover path`

 `Transale the app and add the options for languages`

 `Add the option to make prefabs for selecting scores like x1 0boe,x2 flute,x4 clarinet, etc. And its name is wood wind`

-`About the application window`

 `Implement a tool for getting logs to detect future errors`